Saturday 14th of November

 Dear Mum, Dad, Nigel and Carolyn.

-This morning we had have another nice letter from Herbie in which he confirms that he will be picking us up next Sunday to take us and all our gear and ship us down to Philadelphia. <note: My Uncle Herbie and Auntie Vi lived in America>
+This morning we had have another nice letter from Herbie in which he confirms that he will be picking us up next Sunday to take us and all our gear and ship us down to Philadelphia. <Note: Tony’s relative, Vi, had emigrated to America.
+Herbie was her boyfriend.>

 Also in his letter he informed us that he is driving down to Florida to spend Christmas with his sister, and suggested we might like to go with him.
 Apparently he always goes south to spend the winter in the sun and hasn’t experienced a cold winter for ages.
 We haven’t finally decided if we want to go with him, but we are certainly interested and probably will.